knightsUCF/CarRacing/Log.md

+# Infinite Runner 3D Codebase

+So going through infinite runners we found a very simple and elegant tutorial: https://github.com/dgkanatsios/InfiniteRunner3D

+So before going through our regular steps, we should probably go through this code first, since there are a lot of helpful things in here, including setting up our Game Manager, and our State.

+We will do this as: Game.cs, and State.cs (changed from data), since that just seems to flow better.

+So let's go through this tutorial and jot down all the important stuff.

+At the end we should have an infinite procedurally generated level.

+Of course we want to still go through other tutorials, but this will take some time.
+While we go through the other infinite runner tutorials we will want to take notes of the implementation, and specifially the implementation of procedurally generating levels.

+As a side note, the author of the above tutorial mentions some things, which can be improved, and one of them is an object pooler.
+This is something we should implement to keep the game running optimized on mobile devices.

 # Completing Main Tasks - Getting Closer to a Vertical Slice

 Completing the main tasks below will get us close to a vertical slice MVP.